 - Understand the typical cost breakdown for different event types

-- Learn how to allocate your budget across key categories
+- You will understand how to best devide your budget between different categories

-- Discover proven strategies to reduce costs without sacrificing quality
+- Learn the best steps to take in order to reduce overall costs without sacrificing your planning quality

-- Get access to our free event budget calculator tool
+- You will get access to EventBudgetSample's free event calculator tool

 - Learn how to track expenses and stay on budget